FreshAlacrity/cottage-industry/README.md

 - Advancements for the various storage options available
 - Test the 1.18 Tinker's Construct Alpha!
 - Test the new Hexerei update (and update the pack files accordingly)
-- Instructions on where to find and how to apply optional datapacks for Stoneblock and Skyblock variations (with screenshots/maybe a video)
+- Instructions on where to find and how to apply optional datapacks for Stoneblock and Skyblock variations
+  - add screenshots/GIF/maybe a video
+  - server .jar versions for Stoneblock and Skyblock with the appropriate datapacks etc. set as required

 ### Dreaded But Important Things
 - Find the source inspiration for the Trident crafting recipe